andrienko/splitter/README.md

 [Demo](http://andrienko.github.io/splitter/)

-Splitter is a small (~3KB) JS script with **no dependencies** to create containers splitted horizontally or vertically with moveable splitter bar.
+Splitter is a small (~3KB minifyed) JS script with **no dependencies** to create containers splitted horizontally or vertically with moveable splitter bar.
 It is **not a library**!
 Just in case.

 It should work in modern browsers and even in **IE8+** *(According to [this site](http://www.netmarketshare.com/browser-market-share.aspx?qprid=2&qpcustomd=0), when the code of